Dayanand-Chinchure/Debugging-Linux-Kernel/README.md

-#Debugging-Linux-KernelTo debug the kernel using qemu and gdb.
+To debug the kernel using qemu and gdb.

 Instructions:
 	1) Read all the instructions and steps before performing any action.